 Breastplate: though she doesn't wear more extensive armor, Mesharu relies upon an ornate brass breastplate to absorb blows which bypass her shield.
 Made from ensorcelled bronze, this implement is of Amazing (50) m.s., and provides her torso the following protection:

 In 40 / Ex 20 / Ty 6 / Fe 2 / Sh 0

-Chariot: the daughter of Shamash, Mesharu occasionally drives her father's chariot through the sky, filling in for him when he's too busy to deal with such work himself.
-She may focus her disguise and plasma aura powers through the chariot, making it appear like a horse or a ship.
+Chariot: the daughter of Shamash, Mesharu occasionally drives her father's chariot through the sky when he's too busy to deal with such work himself.
+She may focus her disguise and plasma aura powers through the chariot, making it appear like a two-wheeled, oxen-drawn bullock cart.